Bayley Liu

-Bayley Liu (born 3 August 1996) is a Scotland international rugby league footballer who plays as a or forward for the Halifax Panthers in the Championship.
+Bayley Liu (born 3 August 1996) is a Scotland international rugby league footballer who plays as a or forward for the Oldham RLFC in the RFL Championship.

-He previously played for West Wales Raiders in League 1 and Dewsbury Rams, Sheffield Eagles and Bradford Bulls in the Championship.
+He previously played for Dewsbury Rams, Sheffield Eagles and Bradford Bulls in the Championship.

 Early life

 Liu was born in Christchurch, New Zealand.
 He is of Māori (Tainui, Waikato) Samoan and Scottish descent.

 Playing career

 Club career

 Liu played for the Central Queensland Capras in the Queensland Cup.

-He played for the West Wales Raiders in their 2020 season.

 Liu joined the Dewsbury Rams ahead of the 2021 season.

 Sheffield Eagles

 He joined Sheffield ahead of the 2022 season.

 Bradford Bulls

 On 6 January 2025 it was reported that he had signed for Bradford in the RFL Championship on a one-year deal.